rcl-coding/tutorial-staticwebsite/lessons/lesson4.md

 ### Header

-- Add the following style for the Header section of the page :
+- Add the following style for the header section in the page body :

 ```css
 header {